-Sounds the whistle immediately upon realizing the entire ball has passed beyond the goal line eves on the players after a goal, and always jog to position after exchanging the ball to cut down on dead ball time
+- Sounds the whistle immediately upon realizing the entire ball has passed beyond the goal line and runs toward crease. - With one foot in or near the crease, turns to face "action" infront of the goal, and gives the goal signal while stationary (1-2 seconds), - Retrieves the ball from the goal, (Do not ask the goalie to get the ball out of the net for you) - Jogs to Center X with the ball and becomes the faceoff official, - Conducts faceoff duties as discussed earlier in this manual.

-Both officials should keep their

-• Turns to face "action" in front of the goal, and gives the goal signal while stationairy (2-3 seconds)

-Retrieves the ball from the goal, (Do not ask the goalie to get the ball out of the net for you)

-Tosses or hands the ball to his or her partner at the center of the defensive area line and confirms the goal scorer

-Takes a position near the wingline on the correct side of the field

-Botes the number of the player scoring the goal on the scorecard

-Conducts faceoff duties as discussed earlier in this manual
+THE SINGLE

+- Waits for a whistle and goal signal by the Lead, Only blows the whistle if the Lead has not seen the ball enter the goal. - Moves toward the high crease area while watching for any fouls/late hits, - Becomes new Lead Left or Bench Side Wing official depending on which side of the field the goal is scored on - Conducts faceoff duties as discussed earlier in this manual